dbltnk/cop-reader/README.md

 This is being developed by Alexander Zacherl (alexander.zacherl@googlemail.com) and I have not yet figured out how to license it.

-This project uses [Tufte CSS](https://github.com/edwardtufte/tufte-css) as a foundation for its styling, which is licensed under the MIT License.
-Copyright (c) 2014 Dave Liepmann.
-See [LICENSE-TUFTE-CSS](LICENSE-TUFTE-CSS) for the full license text.

 This project uses [Lucide Icons](https://lucide.dev/), which is licensed under the ISC License.
 Copyright (c) for portions of Lucide are held by Cole Bemis 2013-2022 as part of Feather (MIT).
 All other copyright (c) for Lucide are held by Lucide Contributors 2022.

 ## Goal: